mapado/watch-module/README.md

 watch-module will detect code changes in your module, run the `build` script (if available) and copy the code into your `node_modules` folder. watch-module will not copy the node_modules folder contained inside your module

+> watch-module requires a node version >= 16 to work

 ### Multiple packages

 watch-modules does support multiple modules: